alvachien/achihui/src/design.md

 ### Key of Learning History
 The learning history has a combined key:
-* User ID
+* User
-* Learn Object ID
+* Learn Object
 * Learn Date

-To make it survive in WebAPI part, there should be a combined key used for communication between UI and API:
+To make it survive in Web API part, there should be a combined key used for communication between UI and API:

 For UI layer (Typescript codes):